-A monthly series of events where conversation is at the heart and questions are definitely invited.
-Each quarter will feature two conversations that Focus on… different social justice issues and one that discusses issues in the interface between science and faith.
+A series of events where conversation is at the heart and questions are definitely invited.
+We will feature conversations that Focus on… different social justice issues and issues in the interface between science and faith.
 Social Justice Issues today: What are they; what can we do?
-An almost monthly series of talks led by Greville Mills (two per quarter).
-The root of our faith,… Read More »Big Questions: Talks and Conversations
+A series of talks led by Greville Mills The root of our faith, and our Methodist calling in particular, is established in the emphasis… Read More »Big Questions: Talks and Conversations

 This course will explore your relationship with issues of inclusion and exclusion – in the church and elsewhere – and allow you to develop your thinking and the sort of church and type of welcome you want to be and express.
 Inclusion and exclusion can happen in many ways and for many different reasons – different abilities, skin colour or sexuality as well as levels of education, marital status, health,… Read More »Radical Welcome Course